llwatkin/final-project/js/lore/json/README.md

 >*This can be any gatherer you define, but make sure to add a reference to it to the `SPECIAL` object in `json_utils.js`.*

-Likewise, the `process` property redirects choice *selection* to the from the basic choice selecter to a specific process, referenced in `json_utils.js`
+Likewise, the `process` property redirects choice *selection* to the from the basic choice selector to a specific process, referenced in `json_utils.js`

 >*Again, this can be any selection process you define, but make sure to add a reference to it to the `PROCESSES` object in `json_utils.js`.*